 Tracks public audiowalks Brussels

-Guided audiowalks in Brussels, by Lukas Anthierens, Justin Bennett, Jonathan Frigeri & Eric Desjeux, Yannick Guédon, Confluences (Franziska Windisch & Giulia Vismara)
+Guided audiowalks in Brussels, by Yannick Guédon and Confluences (Franziska Windisch & Giulia Vismara)

 Different points of departure – see programme below.
 In English, unless indicated otherwise.
 For free

-On Saturday 28 and Sunday 29 August, various guided audiowalks will take place in Brussels.
+On Saturday 28 and Sunday 29 August, different public activities will be hosted around the new smartphone app for audiowalks, Tracks.
 In most cases, the artists introduce and lead their audiowalks themselves.
-Jubilee, Beursschouwburg, BNA-BBOT, Overtoon, Q-O2, and Soundtrackcity are happy to invite you to these sample walks, a foretaste of Tracks.
-This smartphone app for audiowalks is now in testing phase and will presented to the public soon.
+Jubilee, Beursschouwburg, BNA-BBOT, Overtoon, Q-O2, and Soundtrackcity are happy to invite you to this foretaste of Tracks.
+This app is now in testing phase and will presented to the public soon.
+On 28 August, sound artists present their work at different locations in Brussels.
+(Read more here)

 13:00 – 13:50 Yannick Guédon